Proposal Submission 2021B

 Phase I Tool:

 LBTO has developed a Phase I Tool (PIT) for proposal submissions.
-For 2020B the following partners are currently participating in PIT submission of all or some proposals include in the General PIT include: Arizona (AZ, NAU, ASU), The Ohio State University, University of Virginia, Notre Dame, MPIA, AIP, and University of Minnesota.
+For 2021B the following partners are currently participating in PIT submission of all or some proposals.
+Those using the the General PIT include: Arizona (AZ, NAU, ASU), The Ohio State University, University of Virginia, Notre Dame, MPIA, AIP, and University of Minnesota.
+INAF is using its own version, the INAF PIT.
 See the download pages for more details.
 Other LBTO users are welcome to examine the new tool, but should NOT use it to submit their proposals.

 LBTO Partnership (LBTB, INAF, OSURC, AZ)

 LBTO is currently offering the following instruments for 2021B science: